 The Lv.
-5 is the highest personal proficiency award you can get – training and assessments are rarely run in Ireland due to difficulty in getting appropritly difficult rivers at a good level consistently for a few days running – but many WWKC members have travelled abroad for the Lv.
+5 is the highest personal proficiency award you can get – training and assessments are rarely run in Ireland due to difficulty in getting appropriately difficult rivers at a good level consistently for a few days running – but many WWKC members have traveled abroad for the Lv.
 5.

 All levels above the Lv.
 2 require you to take a River Safety and Rescue (RSR) course of an appropriate level before you can sit the assessment – but we run these too!